 Storage & Make Ahead Tips

-Store cinnamon cookies wrapped in wax paper or plastic wrap and then put in a tin or a plastic container.
+Store cinnamon cookies wrapped in wax paper or plastic wrap then place them in a tin or a resealable container.

 These cookies will keep on a counter top for up to three days.